 Planning a beach trip?
 Make sure you have everything you need with this beach packing list.
 I’ve brought together all of the essential things to pack for the beach, so you won’t miss a thing, just relax and enjoy!
-If you just looking for a printable beach checklist, scroll to the bottom for a printable list which includes all of your beach essentials and extra items you’ll need for 2020.
+If you just looking for a printable beach checklist, scroll to the bottom for a printable list which includes all of your beach essentials and extra items you’ll need for travelling at the moment.

 Beach Packing List for a Day Trip